atom/atom/docs/creating-a-package.md

 ]
 ```

-It's recommended that you create an application menu item for common actions
-with your package that aren't tied to a specific element.

-To add your own item to the application menu simply create a top level `menu`
+To add your own item to the application menu, simply create a top level `menu`
-key in any menu configuration file in _menus_ (since the above is [CSON] it
+key in any menu configuration file in _menus_.
+This can be a JSON or [CSON] file.
-should end with `.cson`)

 The menu templates you specify are merged with all other templates provided
 by other packages in the order which they were loaded.

 ### Context Menu

+It's recommended to specify a context menu item for commands that are linked to
+specific parts of the interface, like adding a file in the tree-view:

 ```coffee-script
 'context-menu':